-As a general guideline, however, students should be prepared for two of homework a night.
+As a general guideline, however, students should be prepared for approximately 2 hours of homework a night.
 Junior high students should expect up to twenty minutes of homework per class each night.
-High school students should expect up to forty minutes of homework for Humane Letters each night and twenty minutes each night for other subjects.
 Teachers work carefully in measuring out a proper amount of work for their class and will coordinate with other teachers of a section of students in scheduling their major tests and projects.
-Thus, students will rarely have two major exams and/or projects/essays due on the same day, and will never have more than two such exams/projects due on the same day.
+Thus, students will rarely have two major exams and/or projects/essays due on the same day and will never have more than two such exams/projects due on the same day.